myDevicesIoT/cayenne-docs/docs/LORA.md

 1. Which [LoRa device](#lora-actility-supported-devices) is being added?
 2. Your device will need to have been previously registered on the network.
 Refer to [Manual device registration](#lora-actility-manually-register-device) if you need help with manually registering your device on a network.
 3. What is the unique [DevEUI](#lora-about-deveuis) for the device being added?
+4. Which Actility ThingPark Server are you using?
+5. Your Actility ThingPark Email and ThingPark Password.

 To see how easy it is, let’s walk through an example of connecting an [Adeunis LoRa Pulse](#supported-hardware-lora-devices-adeunis-adeunis-pulse) which was previously registered under an [Actility account](#lora-actility-create-account).